thegworld/gtx-browser/docs/accessibility/browser/how_a11y_works_3.md

 One specific special case of an action is a hit test.
-This is an API where the assistive technology gives the x, y coordinates of a location on the screen and asks the application (Chromium) to return which accessible object is at that location.
+This is an API where the assistive technology gives the x, y coordinates of a location on the screen and asks the application (GTx Browser) to return which accessible object is at that location.

 Applications of hit testing include: